 It also comes with a full money back guarantee if you’re not totally satisfied.

-Like I said before thought, I recommend having a high quality cork puller and a cork retriever too.
+Like I said before though, I recommend having a high-quality cork puller and a cork retriever too.

 Norpro A2B Cork Puller

 See the Norpro A2B Cork Puller at Amazon